New Order Amish

-The New Order Amish are a subgroup of Amish that split away from the Old Order Amish in the 1960s for a variety of reasons, which included a desire for "clean" youth courting standards, meaning they do not condone the practice of bundling, or non-sexually lying in bed together, during courtship.
+The New Order Amish are a subgroup of Amish that split away from the Old Order Amish in the 1960s for a variety of reasons, which included a desire for "clean" youth courting standards, meaning they do not condone the practice of bundling (non-sexual lying in bed together) during courtship.
 Tobacco and alcohol are also not allowed.
 They also wished to incorporate more evangelical elements into the church, including Sunday school and mission work.
-Some scholars see the group best characterized as a subgroup of Old Order Amish, despite the name.
+Some scholars see the group best characterized as a subgroup of the Old Order Amish, despite the name.

 History

 The New Order Amish emerged mainly in two regions: Lancaster County, Pennsylvania, and Holmes/Wayne County, Ohio.
-Waldrep cites a New Order Amish man:
+Historian G.C.
+Waldrep cites a New Order Amish man to explain their distinctions:

 Even though in Waldrep's opinion this seems "like a simplistic reading", he states that "in the final analysis the characterization appears accurate".

 In 1966, around one hundred families split with the Old Order Amish in Lancaster County, Pennsylvania, over differences related to the use of modern machinery.
 The collective Lancaster Amish ministry forbade the use of said machinery, but in many districts, the Amish had adapted to the technology.
 Because of this, the ministry had a difficult time enforcing this ruling.
 In 1964, the bishops banned four districts from communion for not implementing the larger group’s standards on technology.
 By February 6, 1966, thirty Amish families, under threat of excommunication, met at the home of Christian F. Flick.
 There, they organized a separate service where they received communion from a liberal Amish church in Newton, Ontario.
 In April 1966, sixty-five families had come to associate with Flick’s group.
-There were three defector districts in Lancaster County by fall of 1967.
+There were three defector districts in Lancaster County by the fall of 1967.
 About one hundred families were split into three districts, one at Honey Brook and two at Gap.

 A separate movement developed in Ohio at around the same time.
 In the early 1960s, a conflict in the Troyer Valley district began the movement of the New Order Amish in Ohio.
 At the time, only ministers and older Amish members were allowed to greet each other with a kiss.
 This upset the younger church members, as they wished to practice the “holy kiss” also.
 A ministerial committee was unable to reach a resolution.
 In 1966, the Troyer Valley’s bishop requested that minister Levi R. Troyer stop using the kiss to greet the younger brethren.
 He refused and was sent back from communion.
 Much like the Lancaster group, the Troyers then went outside of their church and home to find a more suitable church.
 From 1969–1971, about a dozen Holmes County districts joined the Troyers, headed by Bishop Roy L. Schlabach, for similar reasons.

 Holmes County New Orders stood for "a strong desire to keep the Amish way; to remain Amish, but to promote more spiritual awareness and eliminate questionable practices, such as bundling, tobacco, etc."